viraj-gavade/Thriftify/README.md

 - MongoDB (Mongoose)
 - JWT for authentication
 - Cloudinary for image storage
-- PayPal/Razorpay API for payment integration
+- PayPal API for payment integration
 - Swagger for API documentation

 ### Frontend